-The first few days of a fundraiser can have a big impact on its longer term success.
+The first few hours or days of a fundraiser can have a big impact on its longer term success.
 Before you start promoting your fundraiser left, right and centre, it’s best to share it with a few close friends and ask for their feedback.
 Since people are more likely to give if others have already donated, a launch strategy will ensure that you have a few solid donations before you share your fundraiser with everyone else over social media.

 Fine tune your sharing plan

 Sharing is perhaps one of the most important aspects of running a fundraiser.
 Sharing your donation page far and wide helps raise awareness for your cause and encourages your network of friends and family to support you.

 Using social media to promote your fundraiser is one of the easiest and most effective methods to let people know about your cause.
 You can use Instagram, Facebook, Twitter, Whatsapp and Tiktok to spread awareness in a low-pressure way.
 Another way to encourage people to share your cause is to create a fundraiser hashtag.
 A hashtag makes it easy for people to find your social media posts and interact with them.

 Of course, you can also share your fundraiser via email, text message and phone calls.
 You can also contact celebrities or influencers who may be interested in sharing your fundraiser.
 Make a list of people with larger followings who live locally to you, or who have been affected by the issues discussed in the fundraiser and ask them to share.